WHAT TO DO IF YOU FIND A GUINEA PIG

 Make a Temporary Cage

 You need to set them up in a temporary safe spot.
-Unless you happen to have a guinea pig cage lying around, you will need to improvise.
+An empty bathtub with towels,

-An empty bathtub with towels down makes a great temporary pen.
+a cat carrier or dog crate down makes a great temporary pen.

 A large plastic tub with the lid off and a towel on the bottom works well in a pinch.
 If you have nothing else, a large open cardboard box with towels down will do for the night.

-Guinea pigs like to have a place to hide, so if you have space in their temporary cage you can make a hidey house for them.
+Guinea pigs like to have a place to hide, if you have space in their temporary cage you can make a hidey house for them.
 Take a box and cut out the bottom off and cut a doorway for them.

 PLEASE get the guinea pigs hay the same day you take them in.